‘Taco Tuesday’ trademark tiff flares anew between fast food competitors

 “’Taco Tuesday’ is a common phrase.
 Nobody should have exclusive rights in a common phrase.
 Can you imagine if we weren’t allowed to say ‘what’s up’ or ‘brunch?’
 Chaos,” reads Taco Bell’s document, written with a dollop of spicy marketing language.

 The filing is one of two from Taco Bell involving “Taco Tuesday.”
-One contests Taco John’s claim to “Taco Tuesday” in 49 states along with a similar filing that contests a New Jersey restaurant and bar’s claim to “Taco Tuesday” in that state.
+One contests Taco John’s claim to “Taco Tuesday” in 49 states, along with a similar filing that contests a New Jersey restaurant and bar’s claim to “Taco Tuesday” in that state.
 Both Taco John’s and Gregory’s Restaurant and Bar in Somers Point, New Jersey, have been using “Taco Tuesday” for over 40 years.

-The Patent and Trademark Office may already hinted about the future of “Taco Tuesday” with its ruling on the request by NBA star James.
-The office turned him down, saying the phrase was a “commonplace term” that couldn’t be trademarked.
+A Taco John’s franchisee in Minnesota came up with “Taco Twosday” to promote two tacos for 99 cents on a slow day of the week, Creel told The Associated Press in an interview Tuesday.

+The Patent and Trademark Office approved the “Taco Tuesday” trademark in 1989.
+And while Taco John’s sends letters asking other businesses not to use “Taco Tuesday,” the company has never had to go to court over the phrase, Creel said.